At Home: How do I assess a Bronze project?

 Assessing Bronze projects in your CREST account

-, create your project (or open the existing project you're assessing) and go to the project page to start the assessment.
+Complete 'Tell us about your project' and 'Upload student work' to start the assessment.
 There you will see the fifteen CREST assessment criteria.
 Tick the boxes for criteria that have been met.
 You will need to confirm that students have completed 10 hours of project work, and have met at least 11 of the 15 criteria.

 At Home: How to run CREST Awards